 Agility & Predictability

-With the supply chain crunch of the last six months impacting peak season planning, plus ongoing challenges of the pandemic and an acceleration of shifting consumer expectations, the need to be agile at every level of an organisation is paramount.
+With the supply chain crunch of the last six months impacting peak season planning, plus ongoing challenges of the pandemic and acceleration of shifting consumer expectations, the need to be agile at every level of an organization is paramount.

 While predicting the changing consumer and industry landscape became more challenging for brands in, juggling variables beyond simply the effects of the pandemic, the need to try to model & map scenarios became even more important too.

-Thankfully, with the increasing digitisation of the supply chain, this means more data than ever before is being produced, and more data is good for predictive tools like digital twins – expect more emphasis on these types of data-fuelled pre-emptive modelling tools in 2022.
+Thankfully, with the increasing digitization of the supply chain, this means more data than ever before is being produced, and more data is good for predictive tools like digital twins – expect more emphasis on these types of data-fuelled pre-emptive modeling tools in 2022.